From Neck to Head: Bio-Impedance Sensing for Head Pose Estimation: Related Work

 EIT, a specific bio-impedance approach, typically reconstructs internal conductivity distributions using boundary voltage and current measurements, requiring numerous electrodes (often more than eight) to achieve high-resolution imaging~\cite{zhang2015tomo,zhang2016advancing,kyu2024eitpose}.
 Traditional EIT employs a pairwise adjacent current stimulation pattern (Sheffield method), resulting in increased hardware complexity and data processing burdens due to the large number of measurements (specifically, $N(N-3)/2$ for an $N$-electrode system).
 Additionally, EIT’s inverse reconstruction is highly sensitive to noise, often leading to significant artifacts.

-In contrast to traditional EIT, our approach, \textit{NeckSense}, argues against the necessity of full tomographic reconstruction for effective head pose estimation.
-Our method employs a significantly simpler hardware setup, using one electrode for stimulation and four additional electrodes placed strategically on the neck to measure the response.
-Instead of reconstructing tomographic images, our system directly leverages frequency-domain features, signal magnitude and phase, to estimate head pose efficiently and robustly.
-This approach simplifies the system architecture, reduces computational complexity, and enhances resistance to measurement noise, thus distinguishing itself clearly from conventional EIT methods.
+Unlike traditional EIT, NeckSense eliminates the need for full tomographic reconstruction in head pose estimation.
+It uses a simplified setup—one stimulation electrode and four strategically placed measurement electrodes, while directly leveraging frequency domain features (magnitude and phase) for efficient, robust pose estimation.
+This reduces hardware complexity, computational load, and sensitivity to noise.
 By situating NeckSense within existing bio-transducer literature and explicitly clarifying its unique differences from traditional EIT, we highlight the physiological distinctiveness, practical advantages, and novelty of our simplified bio-impedance sensing approach for wearable head pose estimation and human-computer interaction.